Fuel storage in Nigeria – the self-bunded tanks solution

 How often should you dip your fuel tank?

-Dipping your Fuel Storage Tank is Essential
+Dip your Fuel Storage Tank to Maintain Fuel Quality

 Why should I dip my fuel tank?

-1. Regular dipping ensures you can detect fuel loss early and take action to stop it.
+Regular dipping ensures you can detect fuel loss early and take action to stop it.

 Dipping your fuel tanks is good business practice because it reconciles the fuel left in your tank with what has been sold out of the bowser, and will quickly pick up any discrepancies.
 This means you know quickly if you are losing fuel through leakage, theft or poorly calibrated dispensing systems.

-2. Fuel dipping can detect water and pollutants in your fuel storage tanks.
+Fuel dipping can detect water and pollutants in your fuel storage tanks.

 So what will I check for when I dip my fuel tank?

-You should also test for water by using a water finding paste on your dip stick.
+You should also test for water by using a water-finding paste on your dipstick.
 Drain any excess water immediately to keep your fuel fresh and reduce the potential for microbial contamination.

 Finally, using a fuel sample test kit is good practice to ensure your fuel is free from microbes and particulates.